 Livermore - Renwick is a very small town located in the state of Iowa.
-With a population of 2,051 people and just one neighborhood, Livermore - Renwick is the 260th largest community in Iowa.
-Livermore - Renwick has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 2,079 people and just one neighborhood, Livermore - Renwick is the 260th largest community in Iowa.
+Livermore - Renwick has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Livermore - Renwick is a blue-collar town, with 41.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Livermore - Renwick is a town of sales and office workers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Livermore - Renwick who work in management occupations (15.31%), office and administrative support (9.98%), and sales jobs (7.36%).